AlphaPiece/big-big-num/README.md

 # BigBigNum
-A calculator that is able to compute big numbers.
+A calculator that is able to compute big numbers (arbitrary-precision numbers).

 Assume an int type in a computer can only contain a number between 0 and 999.
 Then we can contruct a big number by using linked list: Each node of the list contains 3 digits of the big number.

+## Addition & Subtraction

 ```
     123 000 000